Solo Female Travel in Europe.

 2. Use packing cubes to maximize your luggage space.

 Packing cubes are an absolute godsend if you want to save space in your luggage – which you do – especially if your journey requires more than one flight.
 Plus it keeps you organized during your European adventures.
 You’d be amazed at how much stuff you can lose in a single backpack.
 I’ve been there.
 Multiple times.
+When it comes to solo female travel in Europe, packing cubes are wonderful investments.

 3. Create an amazing itinerary that focuses on a region.

 It’s tempting to try and visit every country on your trip.
 However, you’ll just stare at train seats if you’re crossing borders four times a week.
 Select one area.
 You’ll have a deeper appreciation for the history, culture, and people if you take. your. freakin’. time.
 No rushing.
 This post can help you create the perfect European itinerary for your trip.
+You may also want to use a solid guidebook like Lonely Planet’s Europe on a Shoestring.

 4. Combine big cities and smaller towns for maximum appreciation.